booch-self/self-concepts/README.md

     SimilarTo
     UnlikeA

-AKindOf is a Relationship representing that a concept is a subclass of anohter concept.
+AKindOf is a Relationship representing that a concept is a subclass of another concept.

 SimilarTo is a Relationship representing that a concept shares characteristics with another concept.